Mashweb/doc/README.md

 npm install
 ```

+Those are the exact words copied from the Docsy Example Project, except that I gave the actual URL for this project, https://github.com/Mashweb/doc.git .

 ## Running the website locally

-Building and running the site locally requires a recent `extended` version of [Hugo](https://gohugo.io).
+Building and running this site locally requires a recent `extended` version of [Hugo](https://gohugo.io).
 You can find out more about how to install Hugo for your environment in our
 [Getting started](https://www.docsy.dev/docs/getting-started/#prerequisites-and-installation) guide.